 Including your little one in your exercise means that not only do you get the activity you require to strengthen and rebuild your body after the amazing journey it has just been through, but also enables you to spend time bonding with your little one.

-Going for walks and mums and bubs post-natal exercise sessions, including aqua classes, are great ways for you spend time with you new baby but also get the much needed activity you need to be happy and healthy.
+Going for walks and mums and bubs post-natal exercise sessions, such as our 4-Week MoveMuma Restore Program, are great ways for you spend time with you new baby but also get the much needed activity you need to be happy and healthy.

 Remember, it took 9 months for your body to grow and nurture your precious cargo, so be gentle on yourself and give yourself time to get back into shape.